 Stick to good-for-you habits.

 The usual lifestyle dos and don’ts that are recommended for any pregnancy can indeed also benefit one’s baby’s health during a high-risk pregnancy.
-One must get sufficient sleep, eat healthy taking a varied diet, exercise regularly, and avoid smoking as well as drinking.
+One must get sufficient sleep, eat healthy take a varied diet, exercise regularly, and avoid smoking as well as drinking.

 Manage one’s health.